jholleran/calvingcamerareviews/products/long-range-ip-calving-camera-system.md

 rating: 4.6
 text-color: gray
 description: This IP Calving Camera System is ideal when there is a long distance between the shed and the house.
 It combines a calving camera with two wireless directional antennas.

+images:
+   - title: IP Camera
+     tip: Keeping a good eye on the welfare of your animals.
+     name: IP-PTZ-CAM-1.jpg
+   - title: Directional Antenna
+     tip: Keeping a good eye on the welfare of your animals.
+     name: two-directional-antennas.jpg
+   - title: Ethernet Cables
+     tip: Keeping a good eye on the welfare of your animals.
+     name: IP-PTZ-CAM-3.jpg
+   - title: Router
+     tip: Keeping a good eye on the welfare of your animals.
+     name: IP-PTZ-CAM-1.jpg
 ---

 This IP Calving Camera System is ideal when there is a long distance between the shed and the house.
 It combines a calving camera with two wireless directional antennas.
 The maximum range of this is system 5km.